sherbetic/TESMT/README.md

 The game offers a gameplay loop that you should attain by playing the game!
 And many, many secrets so I suggest you look with a keen eye.

 Note: We hope you enjoy your stay here, its cozy with friends by the way!
 Invite them if you'd like!
-Join the group and community server for further support.
+Join the [GROUP](https://www.roblox.com/communities/33202011/tesmt-community) and [DISCORD](https://discord.gg/zZh5rzVtgy) for further support.
 *Game is recommended for high-end devices.*

 # WHAT IS TESMT?